 If you do not already have a Softrock, don't worry!
-We have a good supply of the RXTX 6.3 Softrock transceiver kits with the 80m, 40, and 20m plug-in modules available for sale with the SDR Cube.
-We even have an enhanced BPF plug-in card for the receive side of the RXTX, and we provide RX and Tx plug-in modules for other bands as well.
+We have a good supply of the RXTX 6.3 Softrock transceiver kits with the 80m/40m, and 30m/20m/17m plug-in modules available for sale with the SDR Cube.
+The Multi-Rx card is standard issue with the full Cube and Softrock orders.

 The Softrock RXTX 6.3 "RF Front End" is an option in the SDR Cube pricing matrix on the Ordering page.